brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Crazy Rich Asians**

+This was a schlocky romcom about a very rarefied set of Chinese Singaporeans.
+It was fun enough, and now both of the people I saw it with want to flood the aisle of a building during their wedding.
+Moms are a lot.

+**Girl with a Dragon Tattoo** (rewatch)

+My partner hasn’t seen these, and I would watch them again basically whenever, so here we are.

+**Ant Man and the Wasp** (rewatch)

+Just as delightful the second go-round.
+More fun superhero movies please.

 **Skyscraper**

 So, so ridiculous and terrible... but also kind of great?
 Like, what if Die Hard wasn't as good, and had the Rock in Hong Kong?
 I watched this so I could listen to this week's How Did This Get Made, and I am glad I did.